Arc the Lad III: Plot

-This story starts years after the Great Disaster (the global disasters from Arc the Lad II), on the island of Eteru.
-Alec, a young man from a small farm town, Sasha Village, aspires to become a Hunter, just like the man who saved him during the Great Disaster.
-When his village is attacked by bandits, he and his quirky friend Lutz must run to the nearest town, Itio, and hire a Hunter to save the village.
-On the way to the town, they encounter monsters and realize they get a rush when fighting and also feeling a power within themselves.
-After the village is saved, Alec decides to leave and become a Hunter; Lutz naturally tags along.
+This story starts years after the Great Disaster from Arc the Lad II, on the island of Eteru.
+Alec, a young man from a small farm town, Sasha Village, aspires to become a Hunter, just like the man who saved him during the Disaster.
+When his village is attacked by bandits, he and his friend Lutz must run to the nearest town, Itio, and hire a Hunter to save the village.
+On the way to, they encounter monsters and realize they get a rush when fighting, feeling a power within themselves.
+After the village is saved, Alec decides to leave and become a Hunter; Lutz tags along.

 To become a Hunter, Alec must collect the Ghost Dream Crystal in a nearby cave.
 With Lutz's help, Alec finds the crystal and officially becomes a Hunter.
 After taking enough jobs, Alec and Lutz eventually take on a job that lets them leave Eteru Island.
 A boat takes them to the next continent, Forestamore.
 There they meet Theo, a young Cardist who can turn monsters into cards like his mother.
 He joins them and together they meet Lieza (from Arc the Lad II), who is now running a monster ranch with Paundit.
 They also encounter Sharon, a woman from the Academy, who can control monsters with a machine.
 With Lieza's help, the trio rides a Flying Fire to their next destination, North Sularto.

-Upon landing in North Sularto, they meet a spunky gunslinger named Cheryl.
-They also take note of how destroyed North Sularto became from the Great Disaster, having landed in a giant junk heap.
-Making their way to Society Village, a town dedicated to restoring the world, Alec completes his job by delivering a strange orb found back in Forestamore.
-The trio then heads to Gislem, a notoriously poor and equally dangerous city.
-It seems the Academy has been kidnapping people and it appears Shu (from Arc the Lad II) is helping.
+Upon landing in North Sularto, they meet a gunslinger named Cheryl.
+They make their way to Society Village, a town dedicated to restoring the world, and then to Gislem, a notoriously poor and dangerous city.
+It seems the Academy has been kidnapping people.
 After a failed attempt of the kidnapping of Cheryl, Cheryl joins the party.
-A path to South Sularto opens up.

-After taking some jobs in Testa, the group meets Tosh, the protector of the city and its precious Water Orb (Tosh being from Arc the Lad).
+After taking some jobs in Testa, the group meets Tosh, the protector of the city and its precious Water Orb.
 The Academy steals the Orb from the village and Tosh, shocked from seeing his friend Shu with the enemies, decides to join Alec and crew and get back the Orb.
 Because of the lack of water in the desert town of Testa, the villagers travel to Gislem, where they temporarily live.